akuker/SuperUPS/README.md

 # Microcontroller manager

-An ATTiny85 is used as the controller for the UPS.
-The microcontroller monitors the battery voltage and the incoming voltage, and switches the load on and off.
+~~An ATTiny85 is used as the controller for the UPS.~~ *Now a STM8 due to the parts shortages.* The microcontroller monitors the battery voltage and the incoming voltage, and switches the load on and off.
 The microcontroller supports I2C and can be interfaced directly to a raspberry pi.

 The microcontroller is also responsible for noticing when power has been restored, and turning the load back on.